 Set per document password

-PDF Ink has always allowed users to set unique watermarking properties for individual WooCommerce products.
-Even more, it allows users to set watermarking properties for variations of products.
-So each PDF can have a different password.
+PDF Ink has always allowed users to set unique watermarking properties for individual WooCommerce products (or per Download Monitor or per Easy Digital Download product).
+Even more, PDF Ink allows users to set watermarking properties for variations of products.
+So each PDF can have a different password, or none.
 Each PDF can have a different watermark.
 Each PDF can have different everything.

 Watermark specific PDF pages and exclude others

-But… we are working on major improvements to all our PDF manipulation plugins, and soon you’ll be able to select any pages to watermark.
-Meanwhile, you can use filter hooks included in our plugins to avoid watermarking or passwording any particular PDF page.
+You can also use filter hooks included in our plugins to avoid watermarking or passwording any particular PDF page.
 If you need advice on that, get in touch!

 Image and text watermarks in the same document

 This feature has been “coming soon” on the WooCommerce website for years.
 It is still there in 2025, three years after this blog post was first written.
-This is something we coded in the first round of WaterWoo, eight years ago.
+This is something we coded in the first iteration of WaterWoo in 2014.
 PDF Ink also includes this feature.

 You want two images and text?
 You can have it.
 Want three?
 Sure.
-What makes this possible is PDF Ink uses a different PDF parser/writer than WooCommerce’s plugin, and that parser reads HTML.
+What makes this possible is PDF Ink uses a different PDF parser/writer than WooCommerce’s plugin, one which writes HTML.
 So, put HTML in your watermark, such as an tag, and voila!
 Do you want transparency of your text?
 We have that here, and are the only WordPress PDF watermarking plugin with that (just use the {OPAC} opacity shortcode).

 Allow watermarks to work on layered PDFs

 You need PDF Ink and SetaPDF Stamper (a paid 3rd party library) to get this going, but you CAN get it going.
 For a little more moolah, you’ve got your custom watermark and or your password and protections on a layered PDF.
-Bingo!
+We can help you set this up at a discount, just reach out!

 Selectable link stripping

-If you are tired of WordPress PDF plugins stripping your PDF links, use a plugin that works alongside SetaPDF Stamper (such as PDF Ink)!
+If you are tired of WordPress PDF plugins stripping your PDF links, use PDF ink alongside SetaPDF Stamper!

 “Unable to serve the file at this time.
 The file does not support watermarking.”